Illinois Paycheck Calculator Guide

 - Combined savings: $2,695/year

-This is one of Illinois's most worker-friendly tax features.
-Social Security benefits, pension income, and distributions from 401(k), IRA, and other qualified retirement accounts are exempt from Illinois income tax.
-This makes Illinois a better retirement destination than many states with progressive taxes on retirement income.
+This is one of Illinois's most worker-friendly provisions.
+Social Security benefits, pension income, and distributions from 401(k), IRA, and other qualified retirement plans are exempt from Illinois income tax.
+This makes Illinois a considerably better retirement state than many would assume given the flat income tax.
+Retirees who build retirement savings in Illinois and then retire there pay no state tax on what they draw down.

 Tip